Horizon Organic

-Horizon Organic is an American company, founded in 1991, that produces organic milk and other organic food products.
-Horizon Organic is the largest supplier of organic milk in North America.
-Its products are sold in supermarkets and grocery stores.
-Horizon produces organic milk in Maryland and also purchases the majority of its organic milk (more than 99 percent) from more than 700 dairies in 23 states.
+Horizon Organic is an American company that produces organic milk and other organic food products.
+The largest supplier of organic milk in North America, its products are sold in supermarkets and grocery stores.

-Prior to being acquired by (now former parent company) Dean Foods, Horizon was a public company and owner of the organic dairy brands: Juniper Valley Farms, The Organic Cow of Vermont and United Kingdom brand Rachel's Organic.
+Founded in 1991, it produces organic milk in Maryland and also purchases the majority of its organic milk (more than 99 percent) from more than 700 dairies in 23 states.
 Horizon Organic's products are certified organic by the USDA and advertised as free of antibiotics, growth hormones and pesticides.

+Prior to being acquired by Dean Foods in 2004, it was a public company and owner of the organic dairy brands: Juniper Valley Farms, The Organic Cow of Vermont and UK brand Rachel's Organic.

+On April 2, 2024, global investment firm Platinum Equity announced that it had completed the purchase of a controlling stake in Horizon Organic.

 History

 Horizon was founded in Boulder, Colorado in 1991 and began selling nationally in 1994.
-The company sponsored a local K-8 school's extracurricular activities and even named their mascot, the Horizon Heifers.
-The company went public in 1998 and was acquired by Dean Foods in 2004.
+It sponsored a local K-8 school's extracurricular activities and even named their mascot, the Horizon Heifers.

+After going public in 1998, the company was acquired by Dean Foods.